4 Statistical methods for replication assessment

 geom_boxplot(aes(fill = x))

-Now we can simply iterate the process for \(R\) studies to create a series of replications with a common true parameter \(\theta\).
-We can also generate a more realistic set of sample sizes sampling from a probability distribution (e.g., Poisson).
-Then, if we want to include variability in the true effects as in the extension framework we can simply sample \(k\) \(\theta\)’s from a normal distribution with variability \(\tau^2\).
+Now we can simply iterate the process for \(R\) studies to create a series of replications with a common true parameter \(\mu_{\theta}\).
+We can also generate a set of different sample sizes by sampling from a probability distribution (e.g., Poisson).
+Then, if we want to include variability in the true effects (as would be expected in the case of extensions of an experinent), we can sample \(R\) effects from, say, a normal distribution with variance \(\tau^2\).

 mu <- 0.3 # average true effect